ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/06-comparing-sorting-algorithms.md

 but this involves moving around elements in a way similar to Insertion sort, which is both is more complex and less efficient as the algorithm above.

-If you recall our categorisation of sorting algorithms from @sec:sorting-1:terminology, we are now ready to categorise Mergesort:
+If you recall our categorisation of sorting algorithms, we are now ready to categorise Mergesort:

 - *Not in-place*: as we already mentioned this is too costly.